 An easy, fresh and healthy pasta salad with whole wheat pasta shells, herb-seasoned chicken and a lemony Dijon mustard dressing.

-This pasta salad recipe features chicken breasts seasoned with Mediterranean herbs de Provence, cannellini beans, lots of greens and a zingy lemon-Dijon dressing.
+This pasta salad recipe features chicken breasts seasoned with Mediterranean herbs de Provence, cannellini beans, handfuls of greens and a zingy lemon-Dijon dressing.

 This is a great dish to make-ahead, and perfect for those days when you want a quick, one-dish supper.